Kimberlee97/tp/docs/UserGuide.md

 ### Add relational tag : `relation`

-Adds a relational tag to an existing contact in the address book.
+Adds a relational tag to an existing contact in Homey.
 Use this command to edit the relation of a existing contact.

 **Format:**
 `relation INDEX RELATION`